levent1ozgur/prompt-engineering/frameworks.md

 #### Question:

-"I want you to examine these prompt template frameworks and tell me which one is the clearest to understand for YOU as a large language model.
+"I want you to examine these frameworks and tell me which one is the clearest to understand for YOU as a large language model.
 For example, which template is the most understandable when I use it to interact with you?"

 ---